ipfs/community/docs-styleguide.md

 * End phrases with a period.
 (Like that one).
 * Capitalize the first letter of a phrase or sentence.
-* Command & subcommand taglines, (and option descriptions when possible) should use the imperative mood.
+* Command and subcommand taglines (and option descriptions when possible) should use the imperative mood.
 For example: "Clear a field.", "Interact with the DHT."

 ## Headings